CheekyGhost-Labs/IndexStore/README.md

 ### Unit Testing

 Please ensure you add unit tests for any changes.
-The aim is not `100%` coverage, but rather meaningful test coverage that ensures your changes are behaving as expected without negatively effecting existing behavior.
+The aim is not `100%` coverage, but rather meaningful test coverage that ensures your changes are behaving as expected without negatively effecting existing behaviour.

 Please note that the project maintainers may ask you to make changes to your contribution or provide additional information.
 Be open to feedback and willing to make adjustments as needed.
 Once your pull request is approved and merged, your changes will become part of the project!